MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/html-proofer.md

 ## Workflow

-This example persists the checker log as an uploaded file.
+This example persists the checker log (stdout and stderr) as an uploaded file.
 This might make it easier to view rather than as a part of the long workflow log.

-The article recommended setting continue on error so the check step doesn't stop the next from running.
+The article's recommended setting was continue on error so the check step doesn't stop the next from running.
 Or you can use a problem matcher to abort only on a fatal error.

 ```yaml
 jobs: